How To Load a Skid Steer

 Flatbed trailers can be used to safely transport a skid steer if your site has access to a loading dock.
 Most flatbed trailers have no issue with skid steer transport haulage, as machinery over 40,000lbs can be shipped on this type of platform.
 If there’s no on-site loading dock at either the start or finish destination, a step-deck trailer will typically be the most suitable option.
 Using a step-deck means that a skid steer can be loaded safely with a forklift, and it can also accommodate larger skid steer machinery that may otherwise be too tall for traditional flatbed trailers.

-For extremely oversized industrial skid steer machinery, removable gooseneck trailers (RGN) can be used.
+For extremely oversized industrial skid steer transport, removable gooseneck trailers (RGN) can be used.
 One advantage of using an RGN trailer is that the front end of the trailer can be unhooked.
 Machines can be driven up a ramp directly onto the trailer, so there’s no need for additional machinery to load a skid steer onto the trailer platform.
 However, skid steers often have low ground clearance, so if the ramp is steep, it may be impossible to drive the equipment onto the RGN safely.